Peter Fuller: Career

 In the early 1970s, Fuller wrote for the radical newspapers Black Dwarf and Seven Days, and was responsible for establishing the latter, "a short-lived Marxist glossy weekly".
 Fuller subsequently freelanced elsewhere.

 Fuller was the founder and founding editor of the quarterly magazine Modern Painters, launched in 1987, a work "principally... bring[ing] attention to British artists." reflecting his admiration for the aesthetic principles of John Ruskin.
 In the spring of 1989 he was appointed art critic of The Sunday Telegraph and The Daily Telegraph, the former of which carried his final review on Sunday, 29 April 1990.

 Fuller wrote regularly for Art Monthly UK and New Society for nearly 20 years, alongside publishing such books as Art and Psychoanalysis.
 Originally a follower of the critic John Berger, Fuller moved to the political right in mid-life, coming into conflict with his former allies Art & Language.
 The archive of Fuller's letters, journals and writings is held at the Tate Gallery in London.

 The Peter Fuller Memorial Foundation

-The Peter Fuller Memorial Foundation, a registered English charity (no. 1014623), was set up in 1991.
-The Foundation hosts an annual lecture at the Tate Gallery, and runs the online art magazine Art Influence.
+The Peter Fuller Memorial Foundation, a registered English charity (no. 1014623), was set up in 1991 by Stephanie Fuller, the Appointee and a Trustee of the Foundation, following his death, and dissolved in 2017.
+The Foundation organised the annual Peter Fuller Memorial Lecture for nearly two decades, with events held at institutions including Tate Britain, Tate Modern, Tate Liverpool, University College London, the Slade School of Fine Art and the Courtauld Institute of Art.

+The Foundation was formally constituted by trust deed on 23 September 1992.
+A 2015 deed records Stephanie Fuller as the Founder, together with original trustees Roger Scruton, Anthony O’Hear, Charles Rycroft and John Bellamy.
+The same deed records that the Founder held the power to appoint new trustees under clause 10(b) of the trust deed, and that later trustees included Roy Oxlade, Sylvia Leda Turner and Laurence Ruskin Fuller.

 Personal life

-Fuller's spouse in the final years of his life was his wife, Stephanie.
+Fuller's spouse in the final years of his life was his wife, Stephanie (née Burns), an Australian-British sculptor and painter.

 Peter Fuller died at age 42 in a single-vehicle car accident on the M4 motorway in Berkshire, England on 28 April 1990, an accident that also injured three others, including his wife and 3-year-old son.
 He is buried in Stowlangtoft, Suffolk, UK.